mheap/nexmo-developer/_documentation/en/number-insight/overview.md

 ---
 title: Overview
 meta_title: Number Insights API
 description: Vonage's Number Insight API delivers real-time intelligence about the validity, reachability and roaming status of a phone number and tells you how to format the number correctly in your application.
-(Nexmo is now Vonage)
 ---

 # Number Insight API Overview

 Vonage's Number Insight API delivers real-time intelligence about the validity, reachability and roaming status of a phone number and tells you how to format the number correctly in your application.
-(Nexmo is now Vonage).

 ## Contents
 This document contains the following information: